Fast forward 6 years and I’m a huge fan of medicinal mushrooms, especially Reishi Mushroom

 Now for a little Lions Mane.
 No, not the hair of a lion.
 Lion’s Mane (Hericium erinaceus) is a mushroom too, reputed and studied for supporting cognitive function.

-It has a very striking and particular appearance, like something out of a sci-fi movie – it has kind of thick dangling hairs, like a lion’s mane and one would be forgiven for thinking it were the back of a cartoon characters head.
+It has a very striking and particular appearance, like something out of a sci-fi movie – it has kind of thick dangling hairs, like a lion’s mane and one would be forgiven for thinking it was the back of a cartoon characters head.

 Even though lion’s mane has gained notoriety in the health world recently, it too has actually been used and enjoyed by humans, particularly in the East, for thousands of years.